AshrafChitamba/window-observer/README.md

 # React Window Observer

-> React window observer is a library build to facilitate the process of matching the media of your device and check the scroll direction for other purposes like showign the navbar accordingly.
+> React window observer is a library build to facilitate the process of matching the media of your device and check the scroll direction for other purposes like showing the navbar accordingly.

 ### Installation